VoxeLibre/VoxeLibre/GROUPS.md

 ## Groups
-This document explains all the groups used in this subgame.
+This document explains all the groups used in this game.

 ### Special groups